vesoft-inc/nebula-console/README.md

 - Add execute permissions to the binary file of NebulaGraph

-- Connect to your Nebula Graph services:
+- Connect to your NebulaGraph services:

 ```bash
 $ ./<$YOUR_BINARY> -addr <ip> -port <port> -u <username> -p <password>